 - Patients with anxiety and depression

 Mental health problems represent an increasing challenge in our society.
-These problems impede people’s ability to functioning and influence their relations in school, work and private life.
-The necessary treatment demands considerable resources and many people misses the required attention.
+These problems impede people’s ability to function and influences their relations in school, work and private life.
+The necessary treatment demands considerable resources and many people miss the required attention.

-A main challenge for patients with mental health problems is that the symptoms influences their personality and thus to cause difficulties in disentangling structure and systematics.
-Having particular bad periods influences the cognition, causing problems in reproducing symptoms systematically.
+A main challenge for patients with mental health problems is that the symptoms influence their personality and thus cause difficulties in disentangling structure and systematics.
+Having particularly bad periods influences the cognition, causing problems in reproducing symptoms systematically.
 Until now, it has been difficult to register and document experiences when they occur in an accessible way independent of time and space.

 ‘Eirik’ is a student and suffers from severe anxiety attacks.
 He has previously experienced having anxiety, however, the attacks are getting more severe.
-He has difficulties in remembering when, and explaining what causes the attacks.
+He has difficulties in remembering when, and explaining the cause the attacks.
 He is presently attending weekly conversational therapy with a psychologist.

 - Patient with anxiety

-Use: Eirik has started to use Grasp to gain insight in the severity of his anxiety and to enable explaining his everyday situation.
+Use: Eirik has started using Grasp to gain insight in the severity of his anxiety and to enable explaining his everyday situation.
 Eirik has made an agreement with his psychologist to squeeze Grasp every time he experiences anxiety.